michelgrootjans/explaining-flow/readme.md

 This project is written in a RDD fashion: Readme Driven Development.
 This means that this readme is the only feature tracking tool.
 Here are the upcoming features:

 ### Todo

-- Introduce WIP limits
+- Compare 2 simulations with the same work
 - Allow multiple developers with the same skillset
 - Introduce [swarming](https://blog.crisp.se/2009/06/26/henrikkniberg)
-- Add a graph for lead times, throughput and WIP
 - Add stats for workers

+### Busy
+- Introduce WIP limits

 ### Done